survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 **Hot Module Replacement** (HMR) builds on top the WDS.
 It enables an interface that makes it possible to swap modules live.
 For example, *style-loader* can update your CSS without forcing a refresh.
 As CSS is stateless by design, implementing HMR for it is ideal.

-HMR is possible with JavaScript too, but due to the state we have in our applications, it’s harder.
-In the *Hot Module Replacement with React* appendix, we discuss how to set it up with React.
+HMR is possible with JavaScript too, but due to application state, it’s harder.
+In the *Hot Module Replacement with React* appendix, you can see how to set it up with React.
 You can use the same idea elsewhere as well.
 Vue and [vue-hot-reload-api](https://www.npmjs.com/package/vue-hot-reload-api) is a good example.

-We could use `webpack-dev-server --hot` to achieve this from the CLI. `--hot` enables the HMR portion from webpack through a particular plugin designed for this purpose and writes an entry pointing to a JavaScript file related to it.
+You could use `webpack-dev-server --hot` to achieve this from the CLI. `--hot` enables the HMR portion from webpack through a particular plugin designed for this purpose and writes an entry pointing to a JavaScript file related to it.
 Another option is to go through webpack configuration as that provides more flexibility.

 ## Defining Configuration for HMR

 If you set up WDS through webpack configuration, you have to attach WDS specific options to a `devServer` field and enable `HotModuleReplacementPlugin`.
-Also, we need to combine the new configuration with the old one so that it doesn’t get applied to the production build as HMR doesn’t have any value there.
+Also, you need to combine the new configuration with the old one so that it doesn’t get applied to the production build as HMR doesn’t have any value there.

 Consider the basic setup below: